-As Burma enters a critical year in its ongoing transition to democracy, Oxford is building on its substantial programme of aid to the country.
+As Burma continues its ongoing transition to democracy, Oxford is building on its substantial programme of aid to the country.

 Receiving an honorary degree in June 2012, Daw Aung San Suu Kyi, leader of Burma’s National League for Democracy (NLD), called on the University to support the redevelopment of education in her country.

-The past three years have seen Burma make big strides towards democracy, culminating in last November’s historic elections.
+The past few years have seen Burma make big strides towards democracy, culminating in November 2015’s historic elections.
 Throughout this period Oxford has been offering vital assistance in the development of higher education, as well as aid in important areas related to the development of the country’s civic life, economy and environmental practices.

-With a new NLD-led government coming into office in 2016, the University is looking to strengthen and expand its programme of assistance, to guarantee a peaceful, prosperous and sustainable future for all Burma’s citizens.
+With a new NLD-led government in office, the University is looking to strengthen and expand its programme of assistance, to guarantee a peaceful, prosperous and sustainable future for all Burma’s citizens.

 Despite the many positive political and economic changes now sweeping Burma, the country’s needs remain immense, particularly in terms of education.